-I pretty much gave up on my budget this summer, but I’m going strong again now.
-Thinking back on the summer, I’ve realized that I was SO bad at budgeting partly because I was holding onto to some false beliefs.
+I pretty much gave up on my budget this summer, and thinking back I’ve realized that I was SO bad at budgeting partly because I was buying into some budgeting lies.

-If you’re struggling to stick to your budget too, it’s possible you’re unknowingly buying into some of the same budgeting myths that I was.
+If you’re struggling to stick to your budget too, it’s possible you unknowingly believe some of the same budgeting myths that I did.

 Lie #1: Budgeting Is Too Stressful

 One major reason I stopped budgeting this summer is that I felt stressed out just thinking about budgeting.

 I knew my income would be lower in the summer, and we really needed to buckle down, but every time I thought about that I just wanted to curl into a ball.
 So I stopped budgeting.